|This exquisite bloom was the size of a soccer ball.|

 Traveling for extended periods always raises concerns over medical issues for world travelers.
 Notably, seniors and those with existing health conditions, regardless of age, have asked themselves if traveling for months or years makes sense when at any time, especially in remote locations, a flare-up of any underlying condition or injury can elicit worry, concern over a life-altering illness, or even death, let alone panic in some situations.

-Today’s 2000 word post entitled, “Medical Issues for World Travelers” will include suggestions as to how we’ve managed such circumstances, as world travelers for the past eight years.
+Today’s 2000 word post entitled “Medical Issues for World Travelers” will include suggestions on how we’ve managed such circumstances as world travelers for the past eight years.
 Below are the most commonly asked questions when discussing medical issues for world travelers for those considering long-term world travel: